🌋 1. Mineralogy and Paleontology 🩕

 Tabulata Ordovician – Permian Colonial corals, tabular forms Form reefs

-Molluscs Ammonites Devonian – Cretaceous Spiral marine mollusks, calcified shell Baculites, Nautilites
+Mollusks Ammonites Devonian – Cretaceous Spiral marine mollusks, calcified shell Baculites, Nautilites

-Sigillaria Carboniferous Vertically striated trunk Carboniferous forests
+Sigillaria Carboniferous Vertically striped trunk Carboniferous forests

-Calamites Carboniferous Giant horsetails Marsh vegetation
+Calamites Carboniferous Giant horsetails Swamp vegetation

-Fossil index Scaphites hippocrepis Upper Cretaceous Spiral ammonite, indicator fossil Stratigraphic dating
+Index fossils Scaphites hippocrepis Upper Cretaceous Spiral ammonite, indicator fossil Stratigraphic dating

 Venericardia planicosta Eocene Marine bivalve Eocene indicator fossil

 • Minerals are the fundamental building blocks of the Earth's crust.
-Their chemical composition, crystal structure, and physical properties are essential for Earth sciences, chemistry, and even modern technology.
+Their chemical composition, crystalline structure, and physical properties are essential for Earth sciences, chemistry, and even modern technology.
 From quartz crystals to rare gems, each mineral reveals the diversity and complexity of nature.

-Back to blog
+Back to the blog

 Leave a comment